RN Evidence-Based Practice Assessment 2.0: A complete walkthrough

 The Role of Technology in Evidence-Based Practice Assessment 2.0

-Technology has significantly impacted how nurses access and utilize research evidence.
-Tools like electronic databases, systematic review databases (like the Cochrane Library), and clinical decision support systems facilitate efficient literature searches and evidence appraisal.
-Furthermore, mobile apps and online platforms provide quick access to guidelines and best practices.
+Technology has significantly impacted how nurses access and apply research evidence.
+This leads to tools like electronic databases, systematic review databases (like the Cochrane Library), and clinical decision support systems support efficient literature searches and evidence appraisal.
+Beyond that, mobile apps and online platforms provide quick access to guidelines and best practices.

 Frequently Asked Questions (FAQ)